 Let us know in the discussions if you encounter another variant of this vacuum.

 The Shark IQ 2-in-1 Robot is a hybrid robot vacuum/mop that fills a small niche in Shark's extensive lineup.
-While it doesn't offer self-emptying capability and has sub-par overall maneuverability, it does feature one of the more effective mopping systems on the market and boasts solid overall debris pickup performance.
+While it doesn't offer self-emptying capability and has sub-par overall maneuverability, it boasts solid debris pickup performance and feels quite sturdily built.

 If you're looking for an alternative, consider our recommendations for the best robot vacuums for hardwood floors, the best robot vacuums for carpet, and the best robot vacuums.